Symbolic substitution systems beyond abelian groups: Substitution dynamical systems

-We are going to show that this condition implies that $\Omega(S)$ is weakly aperiodic.
-In fact we can establish a slightly stronger statement.
-For this we recall that by Theorem~\ref{Thm-LegalFixpoints} some power of $S$ is guaranteed to have a fixpoint in $\Omega(S)$. \begin{theorem} If $\Ss$ is non-periodic, then $\Omega(S)$ is weakly aperiodic.
-More precisely, if $\omega \in \Omega(S)$ is an $S^k$-fixpoint for some power $k\in\mathbb{N}$, then $\omega$ has trivial $\Gamma$-stabilizer. \end{theorem} Our proof of Theorem~\ref{Thm-weakAP-ex} builds on two key observations.
+for all $\gamma\in \big( D(V)\cap\Gamma \big)\setminus\{e\}$ and $a,b\in\mathcal{A}$. \end{definition} The term ``non-periodic'' is justified by the following main result of this subsection: \begin{theorem} If $\Ss$ is non-periodic and $\omega \in \Omega(S)$ is an $S^k$-fixpoint for some $k\in\mathbb{N}$, then $\mathrm{Stab}_{\Gamma}(\omega) = \{e\}$.
+In particular, $\Omega(S)$ is weakly aperiodic. \end{theorem} \begin{remark} Definition \ref{Def-S_NonPeriodic} and Theorem \ref{Thm-weakAP-ex} are inspired by results about geometric (i.e.\ non-symbolic) substitutions in the Euclidean setting.
+Indeed, it is well-known that injectivity of the substitution map leads to weakly aperiodic tilings in this setting \cite{Sol97,Sol98,AnPu98}; however, to carry this argument through in the symbolic setting, injectivity of $S_0$ is not enough.
+While there are other methods to establish weak aperiodicity of substitution systems in the abelian setting (notably via the existence of so-called proximal pairs, see \cite{BarOl14,BaakeGrimm13}), the more geometric criterion from Theorem \ref{Thm-weakAP-ex} seems to be new even in the abelian case.

+As mentioned in the introduction, in the abelian case weak aperiodicity of $\Omega(S)$ can be strengthened into strong aperiodicity if $\Omega(S)$ is minimal.
+While this arguments breaks down in the non-abelian case, it is still possible to obtain strong aperiodicity of $\Omega(S)$ in some cases of interest; we will return to this problem in Section \ref{Sec-StrongAper}. \end{remark} \begin{no} Our proof of Theorem~\ref{Thm-weakAP-ex} builds on two key observations.
 We first show in Lemma~\ref{lemma-injectivity} below that injectivity of $S_0$ implies that $S^n:\mathcal{A}^{\Gamma} \to \mathcal{A}^{\Gamma} $ is injective for all $n \in \NN$, and that this injectivity is witnessed by very specific elemens of $\Omega(S)$.
-We then use this result to show that the set of potential $S^n$-fixpoints in $\Gamma$ decreases with $n$ (see Proposition~\ref{prop-few fixedpoints}).
-We recall from Section~\ref{supportgrowth} that for finite $M \subseteq \Gamma$ and $n \in \NN$ we denote
+We then use this result to show that the stabilizers \(\mathrm{Stab}_\Gamma(S^n(\omega))\) shrink as \(n\) increases (see Proposition~\ref{prop-few fixedpoints}).
+We recall from \S \ref{VDef} that for finitee $M \subseteq \Gamma$ and $n \in \NN_0$ the sets $V(n,m)$ are defined as